nirmalpatel008/Serverless-Auction-App/README.md

     ```
 4) Deploy each microservice using this command.
   (path must be like this ```cd/Serverless-Auction-App/Back-End Microservices/auction-service```)
-   * Deploy microservice in this order notificication-service , auth-service, aution-service.
+   * Deploy microservice in this order notificication-service , auth-service, auction-service.
     ```
     sls deploy -v
     ```